Meeting Program

 • Clinical lactation studies

-Catriona Waitt, University of Liverpool, Gulu University, Uganda
+Catriona Waitt, Infectious Diseases Institute, Makerere University, Uganda

 • Predicting the impact of CYP genotypes and enzyme ontogenies on infant exposures of venlafaxine and its active metabolite in lactation